VanOvermeire/rusty-cdk/README.md

   - If you think that failure could have been avoided at compile time (or before synthesizing), please open an issue
 - _"Wouldn't it be better if synth / another method was async?"_
   - Maybe?
 But keeping everything except for `deploy` synchronous is easiest for now.
+- _"Won't this library always be behind on the latest additions/changes to AWS?"_
+  - Sadly, yes.
+But for a long time that was the case with CloudFormation as well.
+And sometimes you have to wait for months or a few years before L2-3 constructs arrive in the AWS CDK.

 ```rust
 use rusty_cdk::stack::StackBuilder;